 +Ulrike Lindmayr (Escautville, Antwerp)

 +Kerstin Winking (Vriza, Amsterdam)

 Artists and Curators: authorship & contracts

 After having looked into multiple authorship and collaboration, it is still worthwhile to look into the nature of the working relation between artists and curators in more detail, as these relations can take the guise of a life-long, close partnership, a one-off commission, or anything in between.
 But what contractual obligations does the artist have in these different modalities of working together vis-à-vis the curator, and vice versa?
-How can both artists and curators think about best defending their interests (artistic, financial, and otherwise) contractually?
-What are the different negotiating positions in the process of thinking about this, who has leverage where and who has more power over what?
+How can both artists and curators think about the best way of defending their interests (artistic, financial, and otherwise) contractually?
+What are the different negotiating positions in the process of thinking about this, who has leverage where, and who has more power over what?